catamphetamine/webpack-isomorphic-tools/README.md

 Adds the necessary asset module loaders and plugins into the supplied Webpack configuration.

+#### .register()

+Registers Node.js `require()` hooks for your assets.This is what makes the `requre()` magic work on server.
+These `require()` hooks must be set before you `require()` any of your assets (e.g. before you `require()` any React components `require()`ing your assets).

 #### .ready()

 Waits for `webpack-isomorphic-tools` to finish all the preparations needed.
 To be more specific, it waits for Webpack to finish the build process and to output the assets info file.
+You can get away without using this method but in that case make sure that Webpack has already finished the build process by the time you launch your web server.

 ## Gotchas